stargatedaw/stargate/docs/troubleshooting/linux_install.md

 non-Pipewire distro until Pipewire actually works for you).

 Known issues:
-- Pipewire resampling does not actually work, you will usually get sputtering sounds unless you use the same sample rate as the system, which is probably 48khz
+- Pipewire resampling does not actually work most of the time, you will usually get sputtering sounds unless you use the same sample rate as the system, which is probably 48khz
+- Too many audio inputs.
+Pipewire defaults to 16 inputs, with no clear way to receive audio from them.
+Recommend reducing input count to something much smaller, unless you actually intend to use them

+## Wayland
+Stargate DAW has had a tremendous amount of work put into it to remove the window manager from the equation (the single window unification), and by extension mitigate Wayland problems to the greatest extent possible.
+However, at the time of this writing, Wayland still has stability issues on every desktop environment I have tested on.
+If you are having desktop environment stability issues, please try running your desktop environment on good old reliable X.Org Server.

 ## "bleeding edge" distros
 Recent major releases of compilers, kernels, libc, lib\*, and other core system